 The Eravikulam National Park – located in the Kannan Devan hills of Munnar.
 The national park is famous for endangered Nilgiri Tahr.

 Get an Ayurvedic Massage – Do not expect it to be the same as the massages you receive in South East Asia!
-Ayurvedic massages are based on homeopathic medicine practices and are slightly more uncomfortable but it actually done wonders for my back pain and for the illness I experienced while I was there.
+Ayurvedic massages are based on homoeopathic medicine practices and are slightly more uncomfortable but it actually did wonders for my back pain and for the illness I experienced while I was there.

-Learn about the spices of Munnar – Alongside tea, many spices are grown in Munnar as well as plants for homeopathic medicines.
-Find one of the shops with their own grounds attached and asked to be take on a tour to find out about each of them.
-I have never really been interested in homeopathy before but I actually came home eager to find out and try more.
-If it is something of interest to you, you can also buy the products here for an incredibly low price compared to back home, especially spices for cooking and Rose water for skin care.
+Learn about the spices of Munnar – Alongside tea, many spices are grown in Munnar as well as plants for homoeopathic medicines.
+Find one of the shops with their own grounds attached and asked to take on a tour to find out about each of them.
+I have never really been interested in homoeopathy before but I actually came home eager to find out and try more.
+If it is something of interest to you, you can also buy the products here for an incredibly low price compared to back home, especially spices for cooking and Rosewater for skin care.

 Get £15 off your stay in Munnar with Booking.com: https://www.booking.com/s/34_6/samnth00